If it’s not on the ‘gram, did it even happen?

 View this post on Instagram

 Everyone crosses the finish line here 🏃🏃♀️👟 @thebagelstore * We are all Winners —> @holapeach_ . . * Party Event Bagel Art & Catering @ thebagelstore.com . . #thebagelstore #rainbowbagel #originalrainbowbagel #buzzfeedfood #cheatmeal #dailyfoodfeed #delicious #eatingfortheinsta #eatingnyc #eeeeeats #followme #food #foodblogger #foodblogs #foodie #foodies #foodporn #foodstagram #forkyeah #funfetti #likethis #myfab5 #creamcheese #nyc #nyceats #sprinkles #tagafriend #yummyfood

-The power of Instagram in influencing our dietary choices has reached the point where 18-35-year-olds now spend an average of five days per year scrolling through food pictures on the app – perhaps more concerning to restaurateurs, 30 per cent admit they would avoid going to a restaurant on account of their week Instagram presence.
+The power of Instagram in influencing our dietary choices has reached the point where 18-35-year-olds now spend an average of five days per year scrolling through food pictures on the app.
+Perhaps more concerning to restaurateurs is that 30 per cent admit they would avoid going to a restaurant if it has a weak Instagram presence.

 Weird and wonderful food creations have also found fame on the app – rainbow bagels and $15 ‘crazy’ milkshakes took New York by storm last year, with foodies queuing round the block to get their hands (or phones) on them.

 A killer app to be bowled over by

 View this post on Instagram